IgniteUI/igniteui-docfx/en/components/grids_templates/multi_row_layout.md

 ### Multi Row Layout

-Multi Row Layout boosts the rendering capabilities of a `igxGridComponent`.
-The feature allows positioning and sizing the columns in a more powerful and flexible way.
-The column fields can span on multiple rows and columns.
+Multi Row Layout extends the rendering capabilities of the `igxGridComponent`.
+The feature allows splitting a single data record into multiple visible rows.

 #### Demo